 The variety of online degrees in AR makes it possible for students with many different academic interests to pursue their studies.
 Online degree programs have flexible schedules and are often more affordable than in-person options.

-Earning a college degree may create the opportunity to build a career in one of the many growing industries in Arkansas, including education, business, and healthcare.
+Earning a college degree may create the opportunity to build a career in one of the many growing industries in Arkansas, including education, business, or healthcare.
 Whether you want to become a teacher, nurse, or accountant, a college degree may help you achieve your professional and personal goals.
-You can begin your academic journey by researching accredited online colleges in Arkansas.